Trainees entering our program will benefit on multiple fronts:

 The Independent Interventional Radiology residency program does participate in the NRMP match (NRMP Program Code 1783415F0).Applications are accepted through ERAS.
 Those applicants applying for the one-year track must provide copies of their acceptance letter to their institutions’s ESIR program as well as an ESIR block diagram from their institution.

 Interviews will be self-scheduled through the ERAS scheduler and will take place between January – March.
+All interviews in the 2020-2021 interview cycle will be conducted virtually.
 For more information about the Independent Interventional Radiology program, please contact Program Coordinator Melissa Hummel.

 Integrated Interventional Radiology Residency